lchen198/wypyplus/README.md

 # WyPyPlus: A personal wiki in 23 lines of code

-WyPyPlus (pronounced "whippy plus") is a minimalist wiki server in 23 lines of code.
-It is an extension of [wypy wiki](http://infomesh.net/2003/wypy/) written by Sean B. Palmer during a [ShortestWikiContest](http://wiki.c2.com/?ShortestWikiContest).
-The original project implements a wiki in just 11 lines of Python code, which is an amazing achievement.
-However, wypy wiki doesn't have many features I consider as essential.
+WyPyPlus (pronounced "whippy plus") is a minimalist wiki server in 23 lines of code based on [wypy wiki](http://infomesh.net/2003/wypy/) written by Sean B. Palmer in 2004 during a [ShortestWikiContest](http://wiki.c2.com/?ShortestWikiContest).

+WyPyPlus is a journey to discover the essence of personal wiki and get rid of everything else.
+It tries to keep a minimal set of features and pack them in the tiniest space possible.

+It tries to be an old typewriter with the magic of linking information.
+There’s nothing between you and your content.
+You don’t need to worry about configuration, backup, user authentication, subscription fee, system update and so on.
+It is just you and your content.
+At the end of the day, don't you want a Wiki that just works and is free?

+Other software projects always tell you that they are easy to set up and easy to use.
+WyPyPlus tells you that it is easy for you to leave.
+Your content are text files stored under the /w directory.
+You can move to other places if you need more than what WyPyPlus offers.

 <p align="center">
 <img src="example.png">